 Avoid very high temperatures in Jacuzzis or bathtubs.

 Avoid exposure to environmental or industrial toxins

 Avoid the use of electronic devices that give off heat in the legs

 Even though there are numerous treatments for different infertility conditions, there are cases where no anomalies are shown after analysis; however they are still unable to conceive, this is known as unexplained infertility.

 Infertility is commonly caused by hormonal and reproductive health-related issues, but in some occasions, it can be the result of other conditions, such as:

 History of addictions such as alcohol, tobacco, and toxic substances.

 Do you think you might have fertility issues?
 Identifying the symptoms through an infertility diagnosis is crucial if creating a family is your goal.
 Remember that it is never too late or too early to attend a consultation.
+Ask about our best services such as IVF in Mexico and more.
 Contact us today to schedule your appointment!.